ray-project/ray/doc/source/train/examples/pytorch/dreambooth_finetuning.rst

 Fine-tune of Stable Diffusion with DreamBooth and Ray Train
 ===========================================================

-This example shows how to do DreamBooth fine-tuning of a Stable Diffusion model using Ray Train.
+This is an intermediate example that shows how to do DreamBooth fine-tuning of a Stable Diffusion model using Ray Train.
+It demonstrates how to use :ref:`Ray Dataset <data>` with PyTorch Lightning in Ray Train.
+If you just want to quickly convert your existing Transformer scripts into Ray Train, you can refer to the :ref:`Getting Started with Transformers <train-pytorch-transformers>`.

 See the original `DreamBooth project homepage <https://dreambooth.github.io/>`_ for more details on what this fine-tuning method achieves.

 .. image:: https://dreambooth.github.io/DreamBooth_files/high_level.png